 a2 vintage

 You may not look twice at an antique vacuum cleaner in a regular antique shop, but A2 Vintage takes seemingly inoperative objects and gives them new life by turning them into a lamp, or a wall fixture!
-Owned by the happily married couple, Anne and Kelly Callison, these two women are living their dream.
+Owned by Anne and Kelly Callison, these two women are living their dream.
 “It’s been a dream of mine to have a shop, and come to work everyday to a place that I love,” said Kelly.
 The couple describes their shop as an eclectic mix of the old and new.
 You just have to see it for yourself!

 3. Lucky Haskins Antique & Retro